-Figure 53 shows the A80606 driving six strings of 12 white LEDs.
-Each string has a forward voltage drop of about 42 V, and the current in each string is regulated to 80 mA.
+Figure 54 shows the A80604 driving four strings of 12 white LEDs.
+Each string has a forward voltage drop of about 42 V, and the current in each string is regulated to 150 mA.
 Each LED string has a cascode transistor that will protect the respective LEDx pin from overvoltage in the event of an LED string short.
 Output overvoltage protection of the boost converter is set to 45.5 V, and the switching frequency is 2 MHz.
-This design can be employed as-is or can be modified to accommodate different circuit requirements as needed.

 The cascode transistors can be any small-signal N-channel MOS-FETs rated for the maximum output voltage and LED current per channel.
-As an example, consider T2N7002BK in SOT23 package.
+As an example: consider T2N7002BK in SOT23 package.
 This device has a 60 V breakdown rating and 400 mA continuous current rating.